Page Reviewed / Updated - June 10, 2020

 Services provided under this program are selected to help individuals remain living in their homes.
 Services may vary based on geographic location and may include:

 In addition to the services listed above, this program provides for unspecified "Supplemental Services".
 These supplemental services grants may be for anything that enables the participant to remain living at home independently, such as personal emergency response systems (PERS) and minor home modifications.
-In 2019, these limits remain the same as in 2018.
+In 2020, the value of which is limited to $500 per household per fiscal year (July 1 – June 30).
+Make note, there are income restrictions for those applying for this grant.
+In 2020, these limits remain the same as they have for the past few years.
 An individual applicant must not have monthly income in excess of $2,022, and additional members of the household may not have income in excess of $913 / month.
 Assets (resources) are not considered.